 Andrew began working at LiveWell (previously known as Absolute Rehab Centre) in 2017 working as a...

 Moni joined our physiotherapy team in February 2022.
-Moni started her physiotherapy career in India practicing in a variety of settings for over six years.
+Moni started her physiotherapy career in India practicing in a variety of settings.
 She is passionate about working as a physiotherapist in Canada, and immigrated to Canada in 2020 to pursue her continued education and licensing in Ontario.

 Moni believes a good physiotherapy session with her patients includes two things along with ‘hands-on’ physiotherapy.
 First, listening to every detail of how the pain or discomfort started or persists in order to be able to educate and treat the patient to achieve their goals.
 Second, giving space to patients to interact freely, particularly about their ‘home exercise program‘ because physiotherapy is not just a clinic session but a lifestyle.

 Apart from physiotherapy, Moni is passionate about arts and crafts.
-She enjoys doing nail art and custom press on nails for the community in Waterloo-Kitchener.
 In her free time, Moni enjoys listening to spiritual podcasts, meditation, reading, and spending time with family and friends.

 Moni joined our physiotherapy team in February 2022.
 Moni started her physiotherapy career in Ind...